DevCycleHQ/devcycle-docs/docs/introduction/architecture.md

 ![Architecture Docs Diagrams - Local Server SDK.svg](/architecture-docs-diagrams-local-server-sdk.svg)

+**Note: Server SDKs currently do not support Server-Sent Events for updates to the config.**

 1. On initialization, the Server SDK retrieves the configuration data from the CDN, and stores it locally.

 2. On each `variableValue()` / `variable()` call, bucketing and segmentation library combines user data, device data, and the configuration data locally to bucket users into features and variations to determine variable values.

-3. Configuration updates are received via a server-sent event (SSE) connection or polling against the CDN.
+3. Configuration updates are received via polling against the CDN.

 4. Event data is aggregated and sent to the Events API on an interval.

 ## Cloud Bucketing Server SDK Architecture

 ![Architecture Docs Diagrams - Cloud Server SDK.svg](/architecture-docs-diagrams-cloud-server-sdk.svg)

+**Note: Server SDKs currently do not support Server-Sent Events for updates to the config.**

 1. On each `variableValue()` / `variable()` call, the Cloud Bucketing Server SDKs fetch data from the [Bucketing API](/bucketing-api/) served by Cloudflare Workers at the edge.